kwonus/Quelle-Obsolete/Clarity-Syntax.md

 | @REMOVAL              | REMOVAL[[1\]](#_ftn1)(ES)  | Cloud                     |
 | @STATUS               | @STATUS[[2\]](#_ftn2)(ES)  | Cloud                     |

-When part of a command, the SEARCH directive or FILE directive becomes the primary directive.
-SEARCH directives and FILE directives cannot be part of the same statement.
-Similarly, when STATUS is part of a command, no other verb-class is permissible.
-AT-symbols and pound-signs on verbs are only permitted on the first verb in a sequence and only when the verb-class is PERSISTENCE or STATUS.
-However, at-symbols can be used in labeled commands and when such commands are paired with SEARCH or FILE directives, the command gets downgraded to execution-scope level, just as if the macro were defined without an at-symbol.
+When part of a command contains a SEARCH directive, then SEARCH becomes the primary directive.
+Likewise, when a command contains a FILE directive, then FILE becomes the primary directive.
+No other directive types can be combined with other directive types.
+And only PERSISTENCE directives are compatible with SEARCH or FILE directives.
+When PERSISTENCE symbols (# or @) are included and combined with a SEARCH or FILE command, the gets PERSISTENCE setting is downgraded to execution-scope, and have so effect on the session (e.g. PERSISTENCE segments are combined with a SEARCH, they only impact the execution of the search, not the session)

 When multiple PERSISTENCE directives compose a single statement, then the lowest Scope of any segment ALWAYS applies to all segments of the statement.

-Likewise, when multiple STATUS directives compose a single statement, then the lowest Scope of any segment ALWAYS applies to all segments of the statement.

-Moreover, when multiple REMOVAL directives compose a single statement, then the lowest Scope of any segment ALWAYS applies to all segments of the statement.
+Example:

+@set x = 1 + #set y = 2 + set z = 3

+is synonymous after downgrading with:

+set x = 1 + set y = 2 + set z = 3

+Moreover, it can be expressed more concisely as (and is is synonymous with):

+x = 1 + y = 2 + z = 3

+because *set* is the default verb for PERSISTENCE and PERSISTENCE segments are auto-detected by the presence of an equals sign.
+Only the *set* and *find* verbs can be auto-detected.
+Therefore these two segments would both be be autodetected as *find*:

+beginning God + word flesh

+Without an explicit verb and without an equals sign, segment type always default to find.
+So the previous statement is expanded by Clarity to:

+*find* beginning God + *find* word flesh

+Just to be clear, if you wanted to find the word "find", the verb is no longer optional.
+You be required to be explicit as as folows:

+*find* find

+In fact, this applies to any other Clarity verb.
+To find the word "set" or the the word "get", the find verb becomes required here too:

+*find* set + *find* get

 Consider the proximity search where the search target is the bible.
 Here is an example search using Clarity syntax:

-***find\*** *source=bible + beginning created earth*
+**find** *source=bible + beginning created earth*

 Clarity syntax can alter the span by supplying a PERSISTENCE segment:

-***find\*** *source=bible + **span=8 +** beginning created earth*
+**find** *source=bible + **span=8 +** beginning created earth*

 Assignment clauses can also be standalone to avoid redundancy with successive find commands:

-***set source=bible + span=7\***
+**set source=bible + span=7**

-***set search=strict\***
+**set search=strict**

 *Now consider a different search:*

-***find\*** *God created earth*
+**find** *God created earth*

 Next, consider a search to find that God created heaven or earth:

-***find\*** *God created (earth heaven)*
+**find** *God created (earth heaven)*